 How will the Switch Pro fair in the console wars?

-With the PlayStation 5 and the Xbox Series X releasing this year, the rumored Switch Pro could have some serious competition during the next two holiday seasons.
+With the PlayStation 5 and the Xbox Series X releasing this year, attention will be off of Nintendo during the next holiday season.
+However, if the upgraded Nintendo Switch does release in early 2021 with a slew of anticipated games, the Japanese gaming company could end up doing really well for itself.
 Obviously, Microsoft and Sony's consoles will be more powerful graphically as they can handle 4K to 8K resolution and will have incredible processing power.

 The Switch's portability and lower price give it an edge.